Last updated on February 17th, 2020 at 04:30 am

 Learn – Don’t pretend Ramadan isn’t happening at all.
 Don’t be embarrassed to ask questions.
 Don’t be shy to educate people in your circles if they don’t know about Ramadan.

 Accept an iftar invitation –Iftar is the breaking of the fast after sunset.
 It’s usually a big communal meal and non-Muslim friends can be invited.
-If you are invited, take flowers as gesture of friendship.
+If you are invited, take flowers as a gesture of friendship.

 Be Mindful –Understand that the month is not necessarily an unpleasant experience.
-It is voluntary and actually pretty joyous, so don’t patronise or pity anyone.
+It is voluntary and actually pretty joyous, so don’t patronize or pity anyone.
 Or even worse, say something rude like mentioning how fasting can lead to weight loss.

 Food – Most people will try not to eat, smoke and drink in front of those fasting especially on the streets or on public terraces.
 It’s okay, you can eat as you normally do and keep in mind that unlike Emirates, restaurants and cafés will be open during fasting hours in Turkey so you can eat there.
 Restaurants are less busy at lunch, but the (fasting) staff understand that you’re a non-Muslim and will be happy to serve you.

-Give – While fasting during Ramadan is one of the five Pillars of Islam, another is the act of charity.
+Give – While fasting during Ramadan is one of the Five Pillars of Islam, another is the act of charity.
 This Ramadan, please consider giving your time, energy, and heart.
 You may have clothing in perfect condition that you just don’t wear anymore, so instead of letting it collect dust in your closet, donate it to someone in need.
 Donate blood or perhaps sign up to be an organ donor.

 The greetings Muslims use are “Ramadan Mubarak” and/or “Ramadan Kareem,” which again may vary according to language, region, and sect, amongst other factors.
 These roughly translate to wishing someone a Blessed Ramadan or Generous Ramadan, respectively.